10 ways to experience the Great Barrier Reef from Townsville

 Okay, so you can’t just strap on your snorkel and mask and dive off The Strand to experience the reef, but within an easy boat ride, there are a plethora of pristine snorkelling spots to get your Finding Nemo fix.

-After a blink-and-you’ll-miss-it ferry ride from town, join a Discovery Cruise with Adam from Aquascene and pull up anchor in some of Magnetic Island’s prettiest bays to immerse yourself in the coral and marine life that lies beneath.
+After a blink-and-you’ll-miss-it ferry ride from town, join a Discovery Cruise with Adam from Aquascene or with Pleasure Divers and pull up anchor in some of Magnetic Island’s prettiest bays to immerse yourself in the coral and marine life that lies beneath.
 Or you could join marine biologist Andy on a guided Reef Eco Tour to spot giant clams and learn more about the fringing reef that surrounds the island.

 2. Dive the Yongala

-Keen divers will need no introduction to Townsville, knowing that one of the world’s Top 10 dive sites lies submerged just offshore.
+Certified divers will need no introduction to Townsville, knowing that one of the world’s Top 10 dive sites lies submerged just offshore.

 The SS Yongala is a bucket-list shipwreck dive – 107 metres long and listing to starboard 30 metres below the surface – it’s one of the most intact and pristine shipwrecks known to man.